SkyGovernment/LearningReactJS/README.md

 # LearningReactJS

-A playground of ReactJS Learning
+A playground for ReactJS Learning

 ```powershell
 npx create-react-app my-app